 Moments to forget from the Premier League season

-For every record-breaking achievement by Premier League champions Manchester City there have been many occurrences at the other end of the scale.
+For every record-breaking achievement by Premier League champions Manchester City there have been several episodes at the other end of the scale.

 De Boer debacle